tranhelen/tranhelen/_posts/2018-02-12-identitysmindset.md

 Bodybuilding is an additive art: you start with a basic shape, pick where you want the clay, and place it there with training and diet.
 Shedding an identity, on the other hand, is a subtractive art.
 You start with a ball of clay and you chisel away until something works.

-Since I'm switching gears to build a product I need to adjust my mindset.
-Part of it is letting go of something that I held so dearly for many years.
+Adjusting my mindset means letting go of something that I held onto so dearly for many years.
 This has been harder than I thought it would be.

-As I go deep into it, I'm starting to realize the implications of being a Designer for many years.
+As I go deep into it, I'm starting to realize the full implications of my past (or still current) career.
 I'm not letting all of it go, of course, but I do have to soften parts of it.

 <blockquote class="large">
 <p>Changing your identity changes your mindset changing your habits which changes your results.</p>